RVgo4it/mmsgate/README.md

 * Edit each sub account that will be used with MMSGate.
 	* Edit "CallerID Number", selecting the DID that will be associated with sending and receiving SMS/MMS messages for this account.
 	* Edit "Encrypted SIP Traffic", matching the clients transport method.
-	* If using Push Notification, Edit "Max Expiry" to 604800.
 	* Edit other settings as needed.
 	* Apply changes